-So what are my expert tips to create good interior photos?
+So what are my expert tips for creating good interior photos?

-First of all, in photography, there are no rules, just guidelines that you can follow until you discover your own style.
-I love bright and airy shots, other prefer dark and moody.
+First of all, in photography, there are no rules, just guidelines that you can follow until you discover your style.
+I love bright and airy shots; others prefer dark and moody.
 But when you use my tips, you will have a good start in interior photography: